leofuturer/eDrops3/README.md

 The frontend is run without a container to enable easy hot-reloading.

-When we deploy, we deploy the backed as a container and the frontend as a static HTML/CSS/JS bundle.
+When we deploy, we deploy the backend as a container and the frontend as a static HTML/CSS/JS bundle.

 #### To get the frontend running
 From the home/top level directory: